tashilapathum/PleaseWait/README.md

 # PleaseWait

-PleaseWait is a lightweight library that can be used as a replacement for now-deprecated `android.app.ProgressDialog`.
+PleaseWait is a lightweight library that can be used as a drop-in replacement for now-deprecated `android.app.ProgressDialog`.
 According to Google, the reason to deprecate the good old `ProgressDialog` is:
 > ProgressDialog is a modal dialog, which prevents the user from interacting with the app.
 Instead of using this class, you should use a progress indicator like ProgressBar, which can be embedded in your app's UI.